 While it is possible for someone to train their dog at home it is far better to join a club where the dog can be trained in a climate of mutual cooperation.

 The Club offers obedience training on Thursday evenings, and can cater for puppies and dogs whose owners may want training from basic commands right up to Crufts-level competitive obedience.

-Initially, new members train on a beginners' course (Level 1) that lasts for seven/eight weeks.
-At the end of this course there is an assessment and members will be moved into the next class best suited to their achievements.
+Initially, new members train on a beginners' course that lasts for seven/eight weeks.
+The cost for this course is £80.00 (includes membership/joining fee).

 Most of our members are happy working in the domestic classes (for pet dogs) as their aim is to have a well-trained pet that will respond to their commands.